wesovilabs/orion/docs/_spec/actions/print.md

 >> 2013-02-23 12::05:12 There pub is closed
 ```
 ---
 **timestampFormat** ( string \| optional ):  It allows you to determine the format of the timestamp.
-Argument showTimestamp can be omitted when timestampFormat is provied.
+Argument showTimestamp can be omitted when timestampFormat is provided.

 | Symbol|      Desc     |
 |-------|:-------------:|